Last updated: January 2023

-Built between 1907 and 1910, this Tudor Gothic structure with four towers is the landmark of the campus and was added to the National Register of Historic Places in 2010.
-In 1979, a fire destroyed the north wing, which contained the Deerwester Theater, and the west wing, which was largely restored; the entire second floor was extensively renovated.
-This historic building houses the offices of Admissions, Career Services, the Registrar, Scholarships and Financial Assistance, Human Resources, and University Marketing and Communication as well as the graduate school, and various administrative and student services offices.
-The third floor also houses nutrition and dietetics courses.
+Administration-Building.jpgConstructed between 1907 and 1910, this Tudor Gothic structure with four towers is a landmark of the campus and was added to the National Register of Historic Places in 2010.
+In 1979, a fire destroyed the north wing, which contained the Deerwester Theater, and the west wing, which was largely restored; subsequently, the second and third floors underwent an extensive renovation in 1996.
+The historic building houses the offices of Admissions, Career Services, the Registrar, Scholarships and Financial Assistance, Human Resources, and University Marketing and Communication as well as the Graduate School office and various administrative offices, including the offices of the president and provost.
+The third floor also houses nutrition and dietetics courses in addition the offices of Institutional Research and Effectiveness and Information Technology.

 Total square feet: 96,702

-The building houses the offices of Student Involvement, Student Affairs as well as the Student Engagement Center.
-On its second floor, the building houses the campus dining office, which is managed by Aramark Corp., and the Bearcat Shop, which is managed by local retailer The Student Body and sells a variety of supplies and Northwest apparel.
+The building's second floor houses the offices of Student Involvement, Student Affairs and Campus Dining as well as the Student Engagement Center, which includes the Office of Diversity and Inclusion, and the Bearcat Shop, which is managed by local retailer The Student Body and sells a variety of supplies and Northwest apparel.
+The Student Union Living Room on the second floor is a social space for students and varied campus activities.

 Total square feet: 121,788